ktorio/ktor-documentation/topics/locations.md

 Ktor provides a mechanism to create routes in a typed way, for both: constructing URLs and reading the parameters.

->Locations are an experimental feature.
+>Locations are an experimental plugin.
 >
 {type="note"}